blabla1337/skf-labs/kbid-268-insecure-direct-object-references.md

 ![](.gitbook/assets/idor8.png)

-And we captured the right flag :-), so we could access the document belonging to some other user bypassing access contol of the application.
+And we captured the right flag :-), so we could access the document belonging to some other user bypassing access controls of the application.

 ## Additional Sources